ajcborges/devsecops-tactical-workbook/docs/_source/setup.rst

 running on containers and serverless deployments.
 Bare metal and virtual machines currently host a bit over 60% of production workloads.
 Containerized workload use is expected to increase in the coming years.
-Conversely, bare metal and VM usage is expected to decrease.[#]_.
+Conversely, bare metal and VM usage is expected to decrease [#]_ .
 It's not a question of if, but how quickly commoditization of compute resources takes place, leaving only a few main providers of these resources.
 This is not unlike how power generation and distribution became centralized, now the domain of a few large utility companies.
 Nothing beyond considerations of